remotivelabs/remotivelabs-android-emulator/docs/source/vhal_props.rst

 Refer to https://developer.android.com/studio/run/emulator-commandline if this is your first time executing this way.
 Here we are assuming that emulator is on your $PATH.

+The flag *-no-snapshot* triggers a cold boot to make sure that the socket communication was opened.

 You can see the AVDs by using:

 .. code-block:: console